Impact

 Risk and Exploitability

-Public records do not report an EPSS score or a CVSS rating, and the flaw is not listed in the CISA KEV catalog.
-The theoretical severity is high because the bug permits kernel memory corruption that can be leveraged for privilege escalation to root.
-The likely attack vector involves crafting network packets that are processed by the batman‑adv module, which is typically bound to local or untrusted network interfaces; thus the vulnerability requires local or network-level access to trigger.
+The EPSS score of less than 1% indicates a very low probability of exploitation in the wild, and it is not listed in the CISA KEV catalog.
+Theoretical severity is high, as reflected by a CVSS score of 8.8, insofar as the bug permits kernel memory corruption that might enable privilege escalation, but evidence of a working exploit is lacking.
+The attack vector, inferred from the description, involves crafting network packets that the batman‑adv driver processes, typically bound to local or untrusted network interfaces; thus the vulnerability requires local or network‑level access to trigger.
 No publicly available exploits have been found, so the risk remains primarily theoretical until proof‑of‑concept code appears.

 OpenCVE Enrichment